lldpd/lldpd/README.md

 Installation (Android)
 ----------------------

-You need to download [Android NDK][].
+You need to download [Android NDK][] (version 22 or later).
 Once unpacked, go inside the unpacked directory and select a toolchain, a target, and an API level:

     export TOOLCHAIN=$PWD/toolchains/llvm/prebuilt/linux-x86_64
     export TARGET=aarch64-linux-android